Mandiparaut/Mandiparaut.github.io/_pages/about.md

   - /about.html
 ---

-## Hi, I’m Mandipa Raut.
+## Hi, I’m Mandipa Raut 👋

-I am a **Business & Data Analytics graduate student** based in **Halifax, Canada**, with experience in:
+I am a **Business & Data Analytics graduate student** based in **Halifax, Canada**, with hands-on experience in data analysis, reporting, and business intelligence across academic and professional settings.

+### 🔍 What I Do
-- Data analysis and reporting
+- Data analysis, validation, and reporting
-- Business intelligence and insights
+- Business intelligence and dashboard development
+- Research-driven, data-informed decision-making

+### 🧠 My Interests
+I am particularly interested in:
+- Data analytics and visualization
+- Business decision-making using data
-- Academic and applied research
+- Research and applied analytics projects

-My interests include **data analytics, business decision-making, and research-driven problem solving**.
+### 📊 Tools & Skills
+- **Programming & Data:** Python (Pandas, NumPy), SQL
+- **Analytics & BI:** Power BI, Tableau, Excel, SPSS
+- **Other Tools:** Jupyter Notebook, GitHub

+### 🌱 About This Website
-This website highlights my **projects, academic work, and professional experience**.
+This website showcases my **projects, academic work, publications, and professional experience**.
+It serves as a central place to highlight my growth as a data and business analytics professional.

+I am always open to learning, collaboration, and new opportunities in analytics and data-driven roles.